TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 image[]-->

 ### Construction
-The full schematics, along with a mock-up of the full system assembly, is displayed below.
+The full physical schematics, along with a mock-up of the full system assembly, is displayed below.

 Construction will begin with setting the cable glands and the vent plug.
 Boring a hole matching the outer diameter of the components into the side of the enclosure as seen below, and deburring any polymer that leaves a sharp edge.
 After deburring, apply EG silicon to the exterior and interior mating surfaces of the bore hole and install the components, ensuring that a small amount spills out to the sides of the components to ensure that the silicon has made an additional gasket-barrier.

 Once completed, installation of the Raspberry Pi and terminal block can begin.
-Once installed, (securing the PI with the proper screws)
+Once installed, (securing the PI and terminal block with the proper screws), the wires for supplying the SPU and servo motors with power can be brought in and terminated onto the first half of the terminal block

 ## Design Analysis
 These servo motors have a pulse-width range of 500 ~ 2500 micro-seconds (μs), alongside a deadband width of 3 μs.
 In other words, these servo motors will not respond to a change in pulse-width less than or equal to 3 μs, which can limit our angle resolution in niche cases where a small adjustment is needed to center the UAS or control station in center-frame of the camera.
 The minimum angle change attainable by a servo motor can be found in the equation below, where $t_{max}$ is the upper limit of the pulse duty cycle time, $t_{min}$ is the lower limit, and $\tau_{DBand}$ is the deadband limit from the spec sheet: